Amit Kothari

 You wouldn’t push code to production without version control.
 So why do it with prompts?

 Every system prompt gets a version number.
-Semantic versioning works well: major.minor.patch.
+Tom Preston-Werner’s semantic versioning works well: major.minor.patch.
 Breaking changes increment major.
 New features increment minor.
 Bug fixes increment patch.
 Every change gets documented: what changed, why, who approved it, what testing was done.

 Every version lives in a centralized registry.
-MLflow 3.0’s Prompt Registry now includes auto-optimization using evaluation feedback and labeled datasets, while tools like PromptLayer and Helicone add A/B testing, rollback capabilities, and full audit trails for governance.
+MLflow 3’s Prompt Registry now includes auto-optimization using evaluation feedback and labeled datasets, while tools like PromptLayer and Helicone add A/B testing, rollback capabilities, and a tracked history of every prompt change.

 Before any prompt goes organization-wide, it gets tested.
 Not in production.
 In staging.
 With real workflows.
 Measured outcomes.

 This sounds like overhead.
 It isn’t.
-When AI agents run multi-step workflows, error rates compound exponentially: 95% reliability per step yields only 36% success over 20 steps (that’s just 0.95^20).
+When AI agents run multi-step workflows, error rates compound exponentially: 95% reliability per step yields only 35.8% success over 20 steps (that’s just 0.95^20).
+Which is a nightmare, frankly.
 Preventing that compounding is far less painful than debugging mysterious failures across ten teams at once.

 Making governance practical